 Hostels are not made for everyone, and everyone is not made for hostels.
 Which is more than fine, unless you discover it on the day, with no other option!

 Sleeping in a hostel has a lot of advantages, and not just about the price!
-It’s a nice way to meet other travelers and create new friendships, as well as getting advice from others.
+It’s a nice way to meet other travellers and create new friendships, as well as getting advice from others.
 It also generally give you access to a kitchen, which can considerably help with your food budget.
 Not to mention the common room where to relax after a long day of exploring, or the easy access to activities and visits through the hostel’s reception.

 If you are considering a hostel as your lodging option while traveling, ask yourself the following questions: